dhermes/bossylobster-blog/content/2014-12-03-brand-new-blog.md

 programmer.
 I was happy to have a place to share the things I learned, but didn't have much context for the things I was writing.
-However, as I started to develop a voice, I became acutely aware that the look and feel of my blog was not good.
+However, as I started to develop a voice, I became acutely aware that the look and feel of my blog was bad.

-After a good [friend][5] of mine told me something along the lines of "Danny, are you blind?", it was clear I needed to make a change.
+After a good [friend][5] of mine asked me something along the lines of "Danny, are you blind?", it was clear I needed to make a change.
 He solidified what I had known for some time: